Deafness in Germany: Education, employment, and accessibility

 In the first report and the combined second and third reports, there is no mention as to steps taken to integrate DGS education into schools.
 However, to support lifelong learning, a project titled "Hearing impairment and accessibility" proposed to provide more job opportunities for DHH people and protect them from job-loss.
 In order to minimize restrictions to the job force, frameworks are being developed to encourage accessibility and the learning of life-long transferable skills.
-Brandeburg is citied as a state working on the project "Transition from school to work" that would make entering the workforce more accessible with a special concentration in soft skills to aid in the transition.
+Brandenburg is citied as a state working on the project "Transition from school to work" that would make entering the workforce more accessible with a special concentration in soft skills to aid in the transition.
 The report also expands into accessibility rights, particularly in a court room as a translator or technology assistance is provided.
 A number of unspecific research projects are also being pursued that pertain to DHH people.
 There is also an intent to create a service so that telecommunication is available to those who are DHH via technological translation and was included in an act of the Telecommunications Act.
 Finally, in terms of equal participation advancement, it is stated that for those with hearing levels, speech amplification services are being provided on railways.
 Also, for elections, federal and European, a walk-through video in DGS is provided to help those who are DHH navigate the site.